fastapi/fastapi/docs/tutorial/path-params.md

 ### Create an `Enum` class

-Import `Enum` and create a sub-class that inherits from it.
+Import `Enum` and create a sub-class that inherits from `str` and from `Enum`.

+By inheriting from `str` the API docs will be able to know that the values must be of type `string` and will be able to render correctly.

 And create class attributes with fixed values, those fixed values will be the available valid values: